agowardhan/PredictLyme/README.md

 - Incorporate hierarchical time-series along with the additional regressors.
 - Incorporate individual models for the different classes
-- Include the individual time-series models
+- Include the individual time-series models for each county
 <!--